campopenedo/80s-chat/README.md

     5.  recuperarMensajes.php: line 2
     6.  recuperarMensajesNuevos.php: line 2

-3. Don't forget to give the right permissions for cred.php ! (for example 700)
+3. Don't forget to give the right permissions for cred.php and chat-cred ! (for example 700)